StefanOltmann/steam-login-helper/README.md

 ## License

-Steam Login Helper is licensed under the GNU General Public License (GPL), ensuring the community's freedom to use, modify, and distribute the software.
+Steam Login Helper is licensed under the GNU Affero General Public License (AGPL), ensuring the community's freedom to use, modify, and distribute the software.